 MSO’s services are divided into five tiers: MSO Defined offers optional exterior and interior options for series production cars.
 MSO Limited covers special-edition road cars, such as the 12C 50th Anniversary of 2013 or the 650S Le Man.
 MSO Bespoke goes one step further, inviting customers to become more involved in the creative process, from special paint to even developing a completely unique car.
 MSO Heritage supports McLaren’s past models, providing servicing and personalisation.

 We are showcasing a number of the MSO Limited cars.
 They are very limited production models with exclusive enhancements and since they are not one off bespoke situations they are appropriate for our model list.
 Also, we are not showcasing any of the “packages” you can buy for your McLaren, like the MSO version of the 720S Spider since these are basically just add ons.

 A group of cars designed to celebrate the high cornering speeds that McLaren cars have achieved at some of the most iconic corners at European racetracks.
 The corners?
-Eau Rouge at Belgium’s Spa-Francorchamps (103 mph), the Mobil 1 Kurve at Germany’s Hockenheim (85 mph), the Abbey at Silverstone Grand Prix Circuit in Great Britain (110 mph), the Signes at Circuit Paul Ricard in France (104 mph), and the Ascari Chicane (90 mph).
+Eau Rouge, the Mobil 1 Kurve, the Abbey, the Signes and the Ascari Chicane (90 mph).

 There are six McLaren 600LT Spiders built by McLaren Special Operations for the Pikes Peak Collection.
 Each of the cars is unique.
 Each of them features either the MSO Bespoke or MSO Heritage paintwork.
 Colors include Black Gold, White Gold, Nerello Red, Volcano Red, Aurora Blue & Midas Grey.